potatochip/potatochip.github.io/_posts/blog/2015-4-15-Welcome-to-the-brinery.md

 layout: post
 title: Welcome to the Brinery
 tags: [Nerd-out, Data Science]
+categories: blog
 ---

 Python includes an incredibly userful module for data storage called pickling.
 I made a function to grab webpages from a website all at once and store them in a pickle so that you don't have to continuously toll the server.

 Some nerdy-hilarious highlights from my module